VoidAnalytics/voidanalytics-wordpress-plugin/readme.txt

 == Description ==

-# User-friendly Google Analytics alternative for WordPress
+# User-friendly Google Analytics alternative
 Void Analytics is intuitive, lightweight alternative to Google Analytics that operates without the use of cookies and adheres to full compliance with GDPR, CCPA, and PECR regulations.
 Void Analytics is developed and hosted within the EU

 🚀 **[Learn more at our website](https://www.voidanalytics.com)**.